joeyschroeder/front-end-starter/README.md

 * stylelint-config-standard

 #### Transpilation
-* babel-cli
+* @babel/cli
-* babel-preset-env
+* @babel/plugin-proposal-class-properties
-* babel-preset-react
+* @babel/preset-env
-* babel-preset-stage-0
+* @babel/preset-react

 #### Webpack
+* @babel/register // this is necessary to use the .babel.js extension on the Wepback configuration
 * clean-webpack-plugin
 * path
 * webpack